Richard Golian

 What is the difference between correlation and causation?

 Correlation means two things occur together; causation means one actually produces the other.
-David Hume argued in the 18th century that we never directly observe causality — we only observe that B follows A repeatedly and assume a causal link.
+David Hume argued in the 18th century that we never directly observe causality.
+We only observe that B follows A repeatedly and assume a causal link.
 In the article, this philosophical insight is applied to modern marketing and data analysis: statistics can show that two variables are related, but not which one causes the other.

 Why does the human brain see causes where there are none?